Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Introduction

 Conditioning on information beyond the selection of the model of interest, while having the benefit of providing tractable solutions to the post-selection inference problem, may drastically change the form of the likelihood.
 Consider once again the post-selection estimators for the univariate normal problem (Figure \ref{univFigure}).
 Suppose that we observe $y>0$.
 Then the right-hand panel plots the conditional estimator for the scenario where two-sided testing is performed.
-This estimator is essentially equal to the observed value $y$ when $y$ is far from the threshold and a value above zero when $y$ is close to the threshold.
 On the left-hand side we plot the conditional estimator for $\mu$ as a function of $y$ when we condition on the two-sided selection event as well as the sign of $y$.
-Indeed, since our observed value is positive we condition on $\{|y| > c, y >0\} = \{y > c\}$.
-This second estimator is close to the observed value $y$ when $y$ is far from the threshold but approaches negative infinity as $y\rightarrow c$, see Appendix \ref{onesidedAppendix} for details.
+Indeed, since our observed value is positive we condition on $\{|Y| > c, Y >0\} = \{Y > c\}$.
+This second estimator is close to the observed value $y$ when $y$ is far from the threshold but approaches negative infinity as $y\rightarrow c$, see Appendix C for details.
 Thus, even in the univariate normal case, conditioning on the sign of $y$ in two-sided testing, may drastically alter the resulting conditional estimator.